Real cats really like Stray

-Stray is a game where you control a cat in a city devoid of human life.
+Stray allows you to you control a cat in a city devoid of human life.

 You can scratch carpets, curl up on bookshelves, eat food, knock objects on the ground and meow.
-Our Patrick O’Rouke played the game, and one of the things he mentioned was that when the cat in the game would meow, it would cause his real-life pet cat to check it out.
+MobileSyrup’s Patrick O’Rouke covered the game, and one of the things he mentions is when the in-game cat meows, it causes his real-life pet cat to come investigate.

-And Patrick’s cat is not alone.
+And it looks like his cat is not alone.

-Check out those on Twitter sharing their cats’ reactions to the new PlayStation and PC title.
+Below is a collection of tweets sharing their cats’ reactions to the new PlayStation 5/4 and PC title:

 I was literally thinking today that cats watching Stray gameplay is such a cute trend